What is possession of a controlled substance?

 What are the Punishments for a Possession of a Controlled Substance Charge?

-Yes.
-Jail time is possible with a possession of a controlled substance charge.
+The punishments statute for posession of unlawful possession controlled substance can result in jail time.
 People in possession of a controlled substance can be punished up to a year in state prison or up to a year in the county jail.
 A judge may also impose a fine of $70.00, based on the defendant’s ability to pay.
-However, we need to go back and keep in mind that California has a bigger interest in having get help than warehousing people in jails.
-Some of these alternatives are below.

-Most of time a deal can be worked out for some kind of diversion or dismissal.
-For people granted Probation, a judge may declare a fine of $1,000 or community service, and for a second offense a fine of $2,000 or community service.
+If a deal can’t be worked out for some kind of diversion or dismissal then it will be Probation.
+A judge may impose a fine of $1,000 or community service, and for a second offense a fine of $2,000 Conditions of probation will include a prohibition of any kind of illegal drug along with random drug testing.

-If the defendant cannot pay, the judge may order the defendant to do all community service instead of paying a fine.
-(California Health and Safety Code Sections 11054, 11055, and 11056 are included in a separate document, and they have the lists of controlled substances referred to above).However, unlike DUI cases, the fines in drug cases are not substantial and will not present a problem
+If the defendant cannot pay, the judge may order the defendant to do all community service instead of paying the minimum fines (California Health and Safety Code Sections 11054, 11055, and 11056 are included in a separate document, and they have the lists of controlled substances referred to above).However, unlike DUI cases, the fines in drug cases are not substantial and will not present a problem

 - respecting a person’s right against self-incrimination and a person’s ability to remain silent